Home Chemistry Properties Bond Energy

 The thermodynamics heat of formation and heat of atomization formula from the above table is used to calculate the bond energy of a molecule.
 Some workout examples are given below,

-C-H bond dissociation energy
+C-H bond Dissociation Energy

 The heat of formation of methane = −17.9 kcal.
 The heat of atomization of solid carbon and four gaseous hydrogen atoms = 170.9 kcal and 4 × 52.1 kcal respectively.